bthyreau/hippodeep/README.md

 It relies on a Convolutional Neural Network pre-trained on thousands of images from multiple large cohorts, and is therefore quite robust to subject- and MR-contrast variation.
 For more details on how it has been created, refer to the corresponding manuscript at http://dx.doi.org/10.1016/j.media.2017.11.004

+# Update (2020-01).
+PyTorch version
+**A PyTorch version** of this program is available at https://github.com/bthyreau/hippodeep_pytorch.
+It is now recommended to use it instead.

+# Older Theano version:

 ## Requirement
 *(new)* (Apr 2018) improved the initial registration step, for a low speed penalty